hassio-addons/repository/appdaemon/README.md

-# Community Hass.io Add-ons: AppDaemon
+# Community Hass.io Add-ons: AppDaemon2

 This is just a configuration stub to make the Hass.io repository work.